ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch11-graphics.md

 function and change the draw function in the game loop.
 In a later chapter we will look at how to extract the texture loading into a separate function.

-Before we make any code changes we need to download all the needed resources.
+Before we make any code changes we need to download all necessary resources.
 Download this [package with graphics and sound](assets.zip) and extract it to a directory called `assets` in the root directory of your game.

-All the resources are public domain and are primarily from the website [OpenGameArt.org](https://opengameart.org/) where there are lots of different resources to develop games.
+All the resources are public domain and are primarily from the website [OpenGameArt.org](https://opengameart.org/) which offers lots of different resources to develop games.

 The file structure for your game should look like this: